MIT-SPARK/config_utilities/docs/Parsing.md

         --config-utilities-yaml {robot_id: $(var robot_id), log_path: $(var log_path)}
   - ...
 ```

+> **:warning: Warning**</br>
-Note that you cannot escape any portion of the command-line information when you use ROS2 substitutions.
+> Note that you cannot escape any portion of the command-line information when you use ROS2 substitutions.
+> The command-line parsing for `config_utilities` was developed for use with ROS2 launch files originally,
+> so the parsed yaml should accurately reflect the specified information without required any escaping (i.e., we handle cases where inline yaml is broken over multiple strings in `argv`).